Introduction goes here

 61

-Letters of general attorney in England for one year for Thomas de Kendal Kendale, messenger, who is setting out to Gascony in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating John, son of Robert Oliver of Croydon Olyver and Richard Haslemere Haselmere alternately.
+Letters of general attorney in England for one year for Kendale Thomas de Kendal, messenger , who is going to Gascony in the king's service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating John, son of Olyver Robert Oliver of Croydon and Haselmere Richard Haslemere alternately.

 62